daniel8lopes/omnia3/docs/pages/omnia3/omnia3_omniadeployment.md

 ## 1. Prerequisites

 1.1.
-Create a Linux server (Ubuntu 16.04 LTS recommended), with a user **omnia**, who will be responsible for running the application.
+Create a Linux server (Ubuntu 16.04 LTS recommended), with an **omnia** user, who will be responsible for running the application.

 1.2.
 Install .NET Core 2.0.3 SDK, by following the official Microsoft [instructions](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x).